conweller/findr.vim/Readme.md

 # Findr.vim
-An incremental narrowing engine for neovim, inspired by [ivy](https://github.com/abo-abo/swiper)
+An incremental narrowing engine for (neo)vim, inspired by [ivy](https://github.com/abo-abo/swiper)

 **Note:** Vim support is still a work in progress and as of right now is not